Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 In 1997, Christopher Schwarzenegger, the fourth child of Arnold Schwarzenegger and Maria Shriver, was born.

-In 1998, Arnold Schwarzenegger published "The New Encyclopedia of Modern Bodybuilding", adding to his collection of written works about bodybuilding.
+In 1998, Arnold Schwarzenegger published "The New Encyclopedia of Modern Bodybuilding", adding to his contributions to bodybuilding literature.

 1998: Death of Aurelia Schwarzenegger

-In 1998, Aurelia Schwarzenegger, Arnold Schwarzenegger's mother, passed away.
+In 1998, Aurelia Schwarzenegger (née Jadrny), Arnold Schwarzenegger's mother, passed away.

-In 1999, Arnold Schwarzenegger sued Willi Heepe, a German doctor, for libel and collected US$10,000.
-In 1999, he also sued and settled with Globe, a U.S. tabloid, for similar predictions about his health.
+In 1999, Arnold Schwarzenegger sued Willi Heepe, a German doctor, for publicly predicting his early death based on a link between steroid use and heart problems, and collected a $10,000 libel judgment.
+He also sued and settled with Globe, a U.S. tabloid, for making similar health predictions.

 1999: Consideration of Running for Office